Clonephaze/BCML-Bug-Fix-Script/README.md

 ## Usage <a name = "usage"></a>

-Download the batch script by either downloading it from the [releases page](https://github.com/Clonephaze/BCML-Bug-Fix-Script/releases/latest) or by clicking the "download Raw" button on [this page](https://github.com/Clonephaze/BCML-Bug-Fix-Script/blob/main/BCML%20Bug%20Fix.bat).
+Download the batch script by either downloading it from the [releases page](https://github.com/Clonephaze/BCML-Bug-Fix-Script/releases/latest) or by clicking the "download Raw file" button on [this page](https://github.com/Clonephaze/BCML-Bug-Fix-Script/blob/main/BCML%20Bug%20Fix.bat).
 Be sure to save it as a .bat file.
 Once you have it, execute it.
 It will handle everything then launch BCML.
 Be sure to click remerge or press Ctrl+M and launch your game when complete.
 If the problem persists, try these steps again!
 The bug can stick around a handful of times and may need multiple attempts to solve.

 ## Authors <a name = "Authors"></a>